gatuno/DN42_DNS/Readme.md

 To bootstrap the database, use the script `migrate.php` like this:

 `php migrate.php --conf=DNS42/conf/dns42.php -a -d -i`

+Next, modify the script `bootstrap_first_user.php` and fill your data, and run it `php bootstrap_first_user.php` to create the first admin user.

 ## DNS Network watching